-The growth of marketplace sales leaves small business owners asking one question: to sell or not to sell on online marketplaces?
+The rapid growth of selling sites has entrepreneurs asking: To sell or not to sell on online marketplaces?

-Today, there are hundreds of “best” sites to sell online you’ll come across when running an online business.
-Some are focused on specific niches, like video games and tech.
+Today, there are hundreds of places to sell things online.
+Some sites are focused on specific niches, like video games and tech.
 Others allow retailers to sell anything from clothing to books to furniture and beyond.

-While there are benefits to selling online through marketplaces, things like commissions and transaction fees tend to deter sellers from signing up.
+While there are benefits to selling online through marketplaces, it’s important to consider factors such as commissions and transaction fees to find the best platform for you.

-In this guide, we’ll walk you through some of the best online selling sites, the benefits of starting your own online store, and how using both can help reach new customers and make more sales.
+This list contains some of the best online selling sites, the benefits of starting your own online store, and how using both approaches can help boost sales.

 Building your own store